w3f/polkadot-wiki/docs/maintain/maintain-guides-async-backing.md

 7. Implement the AuraUnincludedSegmentApi, which allows the collator client to query its runtime to determine whether it should author a block.

-   - Add the dependency `cumulus-primitives-aura` to the `Cargo.toml` file for your runtime
+   - Add the dependency `cumulus-primitives-aura` to the `runtime/Cargo.toml` file for your runtime
      ![cargo-toml](../assets/async/async-backing-cargo.png)

    - Inside the `impl_runtime_apis!` block for your runtime, implement the `AuraUnincludedSegmentApi` as shown below.
      ![unincluded-segment](../assets/async/async-backing-unincluded-segment.png)

-8. If your runtime provides a `CheckInherents` type to `register_validate_block`, remove it.
+     Important note: With a capacity of 1 we have an effective velocity of ½ even when velocity is configured to some larger value.
+This is because capacity will be filled after a single block is produced and will only be freed up after that block is included on the relay chain, which takes 2 relay blocks to accomplish.
+Thus with capacity 1 and velocity 1 we get the customary 12 second parachain block time.

-   `FixedVelocityConsensusHook` makes it unnecessary.
+8. If your `runtime/src/lib.rs` provides a `CheckInherents` type to `register_validate_block`, remove it. `FixedVelocityConsensusHook` makes it unnecessary.
 The following example shows how `register_validate_block` should look after removing `CheckInherents`.

    ![register-validate-block](../assets/async/async-backing-register-validate.png)